statisticalbiotechnology/cb2030/questions/pca.md

 # Questions and Answers on Principal Component Analysis.

-## Other types of Dimensionality Reduction
+## General properties of PCAs
-1. Is there any other dimensionality reduction methods utilizing a metric other than the covariance measure?
-I.e. can you capture other features of the data in question by the same procedure as PCA?
-  > One related type of analysis that is using a [different orthogonality criterium](https://stats.stackexchange.com/questions/35319/what-is-the-relationship-between-independent-component-analysis-and-factor-analy) than PCA is [Independent Component Analysis (ICA)](https://en.wikipedia.org/wiki/Independent_component_analysis).

-1. Other dimensionality reduction methods such as t-SNE are often also used for example in gene expression analysis.
-When do we prefer to use PCA in front of other methods, and could we then for example also use t-SNE on the data in the jupyter notebook?
-> [t-SNE](https://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne) is a non-linear technique.
-We wont cover it here, but it is great for visualisation of multidimensional data.
-Feel free to try it out in the notebook example, it is relatively straightforward to implement.
+1. Are the eigenvectors given from the SVD or are they needed beforehand?
+> They are given by the SVD.

+1. Is there a limit of how many dimensions PCA can be applied to?
+Does the maximum number of dimensions that PCA is suitable for depend on the size and/or quality of the data set?
+In that case, how?
+> The notebook contains an example of PCA on 20k dimensions.
+There might be that you can hit an over limit by using even more dimensions, however, I have not experienced any problems with the size of the problem.

 ## Difference between PCA and SVD
+1. * According to wikipedia SVD is a different name for PCA, depending on the field of application.
+But I read somewhere else that PCA is built upon SVD, and it seemed like the PCA method was an extension somehow.
+So, is there a difference between the two and, in that case, what is it?
-1. Would calculating a covariance matrix between genes in a microarray and then performing a PCA yield exactly the same result as performing SVD on it?
+  * Would calculating a covariance matrix between genes in a microarray and then performing a PCA yield exactly the same result as performing SVD on it?
-1. I don’t really understand, is SVD a method that is always used to perform PCA or are they two different/independent methods for dimensionality reduction but that they combined together?
+   * I don’t really understand, is SVD a method that is always used to perform PCA or are they two different/independent methods for dimensionality reduction but that they combined together?
 (I felt that SVD was difficult to understand and I don’t think I understood exactly its connection with PCA).
 > SVD is an algorithm for performing PCA.
 > A more elaborated answer:
-[]"What is the difference between SVD and PCA?
+["What is the difference between SVD and PCA?
 SVD gives you the whole nine-yard of diagonalizing a matrix into special matrices](https://jonathan-hui.medium.com/machine-learning-singular-value-decomposition-svd-principal-component-analysis-pca-1d45e885e491) that are easy to manipulate and to analyze.
 It lay down the foundation to untangle data into independent components.
 PCA skips less significant components.
 Obviously, we can use SVD to find PCA by truncating the less important basis vectors in the original SVD matrix."
+1. Can you explain more about the relationship between PCA and SVD?
+> Yes I can.

 ## Eigenvectors and Eigenvalues